Should You Buy The Cheapest Travel Insurance?

 If you have a medical emergency while you’re traveling, a cheap insurance plan may cover only a small part of your medical expenses – or it may not cover your medical expenses at all.

 For travelers with medical fears or a long medical history, or travelers heading to places where medical services may be hard to come by or expensive, a plan with great international Medical coverage – like Generali’s Preferred plan – is worth the extra money.

 Travel insurance should be there with help when you need it.
 Cheap travel insurance plans don’t always deliver the level of service required by travelers in need.

 Don’t believe us?
 Just check the message boards and the reviews of low-cost plans.
 Then compare them to our reviews.

-Choosing a reputable company like Generali means that trained personnel with experience in travel emergencies are available when you need them, , to direct you to the nearest consulate, or just listen to your concerns.
-Our 24/7 Emergency Assistance number means help is always just one call away.
+Choosing a reputable company like Generali means that trained personnel with experience in travel emergencies are available when you need them.
+Our 24/7 Travel Assistance number means help is always just one call away.

 Some things are okay to shop for based on price.
 Travel insurance is generally not one of them.